toggl/komposable-architecture/README.md

 ## 🧭 High-level View

 > [!WARNING]
-> This documentation applies to versions before 1.0.0.
-Version 1.0.0 (currently in preview) introduces breaking changes.
+> This documentation applies to version 1.0, currently in preview.

 This is a high level overview of the different parts of the architecture.